-March is Women’s History Month, a time to honor women’s accomplishments in various fields.
+March is Women’s History Month, a time to honor women’s accomplishments and perseverance.
 However, sexism is still present in the food industry.
 An age-old stereotype persists — women who cook are housewives, while men who cook are professional chefs.
-Only 22% of head chefs in the U.S. are female, and even those who do find success face harassment and unequal pay.
-This list of women cookbook authors highlights the very prevalent contributions of female chefs to the culinary industry.
-These 15 chefs combine their expertise with their culture to create masterpiece recipes, demonstrating that women who cook at this level are professional chefs.
+Only 22% of head chefs in the U.S. are female, but even those who do find success often face harassment and unequal pay.
+This list of women cookbook authors highlights the very prevalent contributions of female chefs and recipe developers to the culinary industry.
+By combining their expertise with their culture to create masterpiece recipes, these 15 chefs demonstrate that women who cook at this level are more than just professional — they’re legendary.

 Kristina Cho